jacksonalvarez/VibeCodeCLI/README.md

 ## Supported Languages

-This app supports working with code files in these languages:
+This app supports a wide variety of file types and languages:

 | Extension | Language            |
 |-----------|---------------------|